A Local’s Guide to Paris’ Arrondissements

 WHERE TO SLEEP: Find last-minute hotel deals in Paris 2

-Half of the famous Le Marais (which is neither an Arrondissement nor a District) is located in the 3rd Arrondissement of Paris.
+Half of Le Marais (one of the most famous areas in Paris, which is neither an arrondissement nor a neighborhood) is located in the 3rd Arrondissement of Paris.

-The third Arrondissement is also home to the first Chinese community in the city, so it is a good opportunity to find cheap and authentic (Asian) food on their streets.
+The third Arrondissement is also home to the city’s first Chinese community (Temple and Arts-et-Métiers Neighborhoods), so it is a good place to find cheap and authentic (Asian) food on the streets.

-Come to Paris 3 for its beautiful cafés and wine bars, vintage shops, private mansions, and art galleries.
+Come to Paris 3 for its beautiful cafés and wine bars, vintage shops, private mansions with secluded gardens, and art galleries.

 BEST MUSEUMS: Picasso Museum, Carnavalet Museum, Musée des Arts et Métiers, Musée des Archives Nationales.